ivanzoid/ZZAutoDescription/README.md

 ## Usage

-	#import "NSObject+AutoDescription.h"
+	#import "ZZAutoDescription.h.h"

 Given you have an object or a collection objects, just call:

-	[object autoDescription]
+	[object zz_autoDescription]

 or

-	[collection autoDescription]
+	[collection zz_autoDescription]

-Also if you wish your object to be automatically autodescribed, add an `AUTO_DESCRIPTION` macro to implementation section of your object:
+Also if you wish your object to be automatically autodescribed, add an `ZZ_AUTO_DESCRIPTION` macro to implementation section of your object:

 	@interface Product: NSObject
 	<list of your properties>
 	@end;

 	@implementation Product
-	AUTO_DESCRIPTION
+	ZZ_AUTO_DESCRIPTION
 	@end

 It overrides `description` method so now you can use your object as usual with NSLog for example and it will be pretty-printed.